 Mariel’s Garden is the place for this.
 A place to share or to receive.
 A place to grieve, because Mariel’s life was much too short for what she can give.
 To heal, as it could eventually lead to our acceptance of God’s perfect plan for her and us.
 In Mariel’s Garden, one may find some comfort in celebrating a life that really knew how to love.
 One which explains”finding one’s happiness in the happiness of another.”

 I lost a partner, a teacher, my best friend and exceptionally loving mother to our 9- year old daughter to a strange and cruel illness.
-But I want the world to know that while Mariel had left us for a far better place, her spirit of giving lives on through her words, deeds and the countless individuals touched and by her unwavering spirit of generosity.
+But I want the world to know that while Mariel had left us for a far better place, her spirit of giving lives on through her words, deeds and the countless individual touched by her unwavering spirit of generosity.

 Mariel’s zest for life and love of flowers continue to live through this garden.
 A promise made, a promise kept.
 For Mariel is just too well- loved to ever, ever be forgotten.